apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * [LevelDB Store](#LevelDB_Store) : is a file based message store implemented using the [Google's LevelDB](http://en.wikipedia.org/wiki/LevelDB) library to maintain indexes into log files holding the messages.
 This the default implementation used.
-It uses a JNI driver on Linux, OS X, and Windows but falls back to an expermental pure Java driver on other platforms.
 * [BDB Store](#BDB_Store) : is a file based message store implemented using the [Sleepycat BDB](http://en.wikipedia.org/wiki/Berkeley_DB) library.
   This implemenation should work equally well on all platforms since it's a pure